Sanyam-Agrawal/CSE112-Project1/README.md

   (i) Location counter is incremented.
   (j) Repeat steps (b) to (i) for all lines of code.

+4. If errors were encountered, execution stops.

+5. Second Pass
+  (a) Parse the line of code.
+  (b) Replace the opcode with its machine code equivalent.
+  (c) Replace the address of the variable/label (if absent, its taken as 0) with its binary representation.
+  (d) Repeat steps (a) to (c) for all lines of code.

+6. Symbol table is printed.

+7. Object code is printed.

 Note: Virtual address mapping starts from 1.
 Note: All variables are 'word'-size.
 Note: The value of the variables is never considered, just their addresses.